Domestic Violence in Hernando County

 Request to Drop Domestic Violence Charges

-__ I acknowledge that I am the identified victim in the above-referenced case and it is my desire that this defendant not be prosecuted.
+__ I acknowledge that I am the identified victim in the above-referenced case, and I desire that this defendant not be prosecuted.

-__ Having been provided with information about resources, I understand that if the charges are dropped, the State Attorney’s Office cannot provide me any assistance in seeking protection from this defendant.
+__ Having been provided with information about resources, I understand that if the charges are dropped, the State Attorney’s Office cannot assist me in seeking protection from this defendant.

 __I acknowledge that I have been counseled about the escalating pattern of domestic violence and have been advised of the possibility that this defendant could seriously harm or injure me.